-Performance outcomes be accurately identified on plans provided with the application, Acceptable outcomes together with the location of highest astronomical tide, mean high water spring and mean low water spring tide heights if the waterway is tidal.
+Derformence cutoemas Acceptable autoemos Performance outcomes be accurately identified on plans provided with the application, Acceptable outcomes together with the location of highest astronomical tide, mean high water spring and mean low water spring tide heights if the waterway is tidal.
 PO3 The number and extent of waterway barrier No acceptable outcome is prescribed. works and the spatial and temporal extent of their impacts on waterways providing for fish passage are minimised.
-PO4 For the life of the barrier, adequate fish For all crossings: passage must be provided and maintained at all waterway barrier works through: AO4.1 Hydraulic conditions (depth, velocities and fish way(s) that adequately provide for the movement of fish; or turbulence) from the downstream to the upstream limit of the structure allow for fish passage of all fish 2. the movement of fish is adequately provided for attempting to move through the crossing at all flows in another way. up to the drownout of the structure.
-AND AO4.2 For the life of the crossing, the relative levels of: 1. a bed level crossing or a culvert invert bed erosion protection apron scour protection; and 4. the stream bed are maintained to avoid drops in elevation at their joins.
+5 " PO4 For the life of the barrier, adequate fish passage must be provided and maintained at all For all crossings: waterway barrier works through: AO4.1 Hydraulic conditions (depth, velocities and 1. fish way(s) that adequately provide for the turbulence) from the downstream to the upstream movement of fish ; or limit of the structure allow for fish passage of all fish 2. the movement of fish is adequately provided for attempting to move through the crossing at all flows in another way. up to the drownout of the structure.
+AND AO4.2 For the life of the crossing, the relative levels of: a bed level crossing or a culvert invert 2. bed erosion protection apron scour protection; and the stream bed are maintained to avoid drops in elevation at their joins.
 AND AO4.3 The crossing and associated erosion protection structures are installed at no steeper gradient than the waterway bed gradient.
 AND AO4.4 The crossing and associated erosion protection structures are roughened throughout to approximately simulate natural bed conditions.
 AND AO4.5 Design and maintenance measures are in place for the life of the crossing to keep crossings clear of blockages through a regular inspection program in order to retain fish passage through the crossing.
-AND For waterway crossings other than bridges and culverts: AO4.6 The crossing is built at or below bed level so that the surface of the crossing is no higher than the stream bed at the site.
+AND For waterway crossings other than bridges and culverts: AOA 6 The ereceing in built at as heless had lessel as AO4.6 The crossing is built at or below bed level so that the surface of the crossing is no higher than the stream bed at the site.